mohangk/laravel_sample_app/README.md

 		            \}

 2. I'll write a longer HOWTO use guide.
 For now though the plugin docs are pretty well written.

-## Testing

-PHPUnit has been vendored.
-To run the test execute

-    ./vendor/bin/phpunit ./tests

-That's quite verbose so it's recommended you add an alias in your shell.
-In order to debug a spec do refer to the [setup step debugging](#setup_step_debugging) of this documentation.

-1. Feature spec.
-  - capybara page
-  - factories: https://packagist.org/packages/breerly/factory-girl-php (might not work with Laravel ORM ?)

-2. (optional) Add any new dependencies to vendor and composer.json at the same time

-    composer require davejamesmiller/laravel-boris dev-master

-3. Controller spec.
-4. Unit spec.

 ## Asset organization

 1. We use [Basset](https://github.com/jasonlewis/basset) for asset compilation.
 2. There's a configuration file in `app/config/packages/jasonlewis/basset/config.php` that specifies the directories it'll compile.
-3. To add new scss, coffescript or javascript files to the project, put them in `app/public/stylesheets/scss`, `app/public/assets/javascripts/coffescripts` and `app/public/assets/javascripts` respectively.
+3. To add new scss or coffescript files to the project, put them in `app/public/stylesheets/` and `app/public/assets/javascripts/` respectively.

+## Dependencies

+1. Add new dependencies to `composer.json` and then run `./composer.phar update`

+2. (optional) Add any new dependencies and vendor at the same time

+    	./composer.phar require davejamesmiller/laravel-boris dev-master

 # Setting up a fresh project from scratch (on MacOSX)